Dorval–L'Île-Dorval

 The municipalities were merged into the city of Montreal by the provincial government on January 1, 2002.
 On June 20, 2004, both Dorval and L'Île-Dorval voted to return to being independent municipalities.
 This took effect January 1, 2006, dissolving the borough.

+Transportation

+Dorval Island is accessible by a semi-private ferry operating from May to October, available only to residents and their guests.
+The island is vehicle-free except for a pickup truck used for garbage collection.